-- Eliminate excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets. - Dispose of household hazardous material properly; take used motor oil to a recycling center. - Volunteer in your community.
+- · Eliminate excess use of lawn and garden fertilizers and pesticides - they contain hazardous chemicals that can reach your drinking water source. - · Pick up after your pets. - · Dispose of chemicals properly; take used motor oil to a recycling center. - · Volunteer in your community.
 Gonzales has several cleanup events that are listed on the community calendar.
-These prevent pollution of groundwater. (www.ci.gonzales.ca.us/calendar.php)
+These prevent pollution of groundwater. (www.ci.gonzales.ca.us/ calendar.php)